Spirituality: Buddhism

 Buddhist practices are known as Bhavana, which literally means "development" or "cultivating" or "producing" in the sense of "calling into existence".
 It is an important concept in Buddhist praxis (Patipatti).
 The word bhavana normally appears in conjunction with another word forming a compound phrase such as citta-bhavana (the development or cultivation of the heart/mind) or metta-bhavana (the development/cultivation of loving kindness).
 When used on its own bhavana signifies 'spiritual cultivation' generally.

 Various Buddhist paths to liberation developed throughout the ages.
 Best-known is the Noble Eightfold Path, but others include the Bodhisattva Path and Lamrim.

 Hinduism

 Hinduism has no traditional ecclesiastical order, no centralized religious authorities, no governing body, no prophets nor any binding holy book; Hindus can choose to be polytheistic, henotheistic, pantheistic, monotheistic, or atheistic.
-Within this diffuse and open structure, spirituality in Hindu philosophy is an individual experience, and referred to as ksaitrajña (क्षैत्रज्ञ).
+Within this diffuse and open structure, spirituality in Hindu philosophy is an individual experience, and referred to as ksaitrajña (क्षैत्रज्ञ) seeking peace, spiritual growth, self-discovery, and soul transformation through knowledge, prayer, meditation, and mantra chanting for deep mindfulness.
 It defines spiritual practice as one's journey towards moksha, awareness of self, the discovery of higher truths, Ultimate reality, and a consciousness that is liberated and content.